lelylan/lelylan-ng/README.md

 ```

-### Spinner definition
+### Loading notification

 When you need to show a spinner (or similar) element for a pending request to Lelylan add
-a an HTMl tag with the id `lelylan-request-loading`.
+an HTMl tag with the id `lelylan-request-loading`.
 It will show up when a request is fired
 and it will hide when the request is resolved.